particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 ### Muon

-The Muon contains an M SoM module in a M.2 socket and a carrier board with an expansion connector, along with additional peripherals, including:
+The Muon contains an M-SoM module in a M.2 socket and a carrier board with an expansion connector, along with additional peripherals, including:

 - LoRaWAN module (Quectel KG200Z, 862 – 928 MHz)
 - 96-pin expansion connector